-EDC5211 Instruction in Literacy/Social Studies for the Inclusive Elementary Classroom 3 credits

-This is the second part of a two-part course sequence in literacy and builds on the foundational knowledge gained in EDC5210 Literacy I. Candidates will develop interdisciplinary lesson plans demonstrating their knowledge of the NJCCCS in Social Studies and Common Core English Language Arts curriculum standards to build effective instruction for inclusive K-6 students.
-Research-based instructional strategies based on learning theory for the Social Studies and English Language Arts to include the use of children's literature will be highlighted.
-INTASC and CEC standards for instructional planning and strategies, modifying instruction to meet students' diverse needs, and assessment are addressed.
-Prerequisites: Child Development course, EDC5105, EDC5110, EDC5115, EDC5158, and EDC5210.
+EDC5211 Instruction in Literacy II & Social Studies in Inclusive Elementary & Special Education 3 credits This is the second part of a two-part course sequence that builds on the foundational knowledge gained in EDC5210 Instruction in English Language Arts and Literacy in Inclusive Elementary and Special Education.
+Candidates will develop interdisciplinary activities demonstrating their knowledge of the NJCCCS in Social Studies and Common Core English Language Arts standards and pedagogy to build effective and culturally responsive instruction for K-6 /P-3 students.
+Instructional planning and accommodation/modification of instruction and assessment to meet students' diverse needs are addressed.
+Instructional strategies based on learning theory in the social studies and English language arts including children's literature will be highlighted.
+Prerequisites: EDC5115 and EDC5210.